thesamrooney/thesamrooney.com/content/en/_index.md

 ---
 featured_image: '/images/frozen_pond.JPG'
 ---

-Welcome to my website!
-Currently, it serves as a repository for some of the articles I've written for WPI's Tech News.
+This website is intended to serve as a public repository for articles I write and other projects I complete.
+It contains articles I write for WPI's Tech News, articles I write for fun or to learn about new things, as well as the odd personal project.

+Please take a look around!